Foscarnet Side Effects

 Along with their needed effects, medicines like foscarnet can sometimes cause serious side effects such as kidney problems; these are described below.
 Foscarnet may also decrease the amount of calcium in your blood, causing you to have a tingling sensation around your mouth, and pain or numbness in your hands and feet.
 If this occurs, especially while you are receiving the medicine, notify your health care professional immediately.

-Check with your doctor immediately if any of the following side effects occur while taking foscarnet:More common
+You should check with your doctor immediately if any of these side effects occur when taking foscarnet:More common

 - Increased or decreased frequency of urination or amount of urine